Health Sciences - Physical Education, Bachelor of Science in Education

 30 units of coursework which includes:

-- A minimum GPA of 2.5 in all Content Major Coursework
+A minimum GPA of 2.5 in all content major coursework and one of the following:

 - You must be declared in this major